-- likely to influence them, or be perceived to influence them, in the course of their duties or raise an actual, potential or perceived conflict of interest; - by a person or organisation about which they will likely make a decision (also applies to processes involving grants, sponsorship, regulation, enforcement or licensing); - likely to be a bribe or inducement to make a decision or act in a particular way; - that extend to their relatives or friends; - with no legitimate business benefit; - of money, or used in a similar way to money, or something easily converted to money (e.g. gift voucher); - where, in relation to hospitality and events, the organisation will already be sufficiently represented to meet its business needs [organisations may specify how the number of employees attending an event will be limited under their policy]; - where acceptance could be perceived as endorsement of a product or service, or acceptance would unfairly advantage the sponsor in future procurement decisions; - made by a person or organisation with a primary purpose to lobby Ministers, Members of Parliament or public sector agencies; and - made in secret.
+- likely to influence them, or be perceived to influence them, in the course of their duties or raise an actual, potential or perceived conflict of interest; - by a person or organisation about which they will likely make a decision (also applies to processes involving grants, sponsorship, regulation, enforcement or licensing); - likely to be a bribe or inducement to make a decision or act in a particular way; - that extend to their relatives or friends; - with no legitimate business benefit;

+- of money, or used in a similar way to money, or something easily converted to money (e.g. gift voucher); - where, in relation to hospitality and events, the organisation will already be sufficiently represented to meet its business needs [organisations may specify how the number of employees attending an event will be limited under their policy]; - where acceptance could be perceived as endorsement of a product or service, or acceptance would unfairly advantage the sponsor in future procurement decisions; - repeat offers or multiple offers from the same person, group or organisation where their combined effect can reasonably be seen as adding to a conflict of interest. - made by a person or organisation with a primary purpose to lobby Ministers, Members of Parliament or public sector agencies; and - made in secret.

-If an individual considers they have been offered a bribe or inducement, the offer must be reported to the Solicitor for Public Prosecutions or their delegate (who should report any criminal or corrupt conduct to Victoria Police or the Independent Broadbased Anti-corruption Commission).
+If an individual considers they have been offered a bribe or inducement, the offer must be reported to the Solicitor for Public Prosecutions or their delegate (who should report any criminal or corrupt conduct to Victoria Police or the Independent Broad-based Anti-Corruption Commission).